Cancelled and bumped flights and delays. Lost luggage. Your rights and what to do.

 - Know what the business must do — read Your rights above.

-- Check the terms and conditions of your ticket — this will help you understand what you can expect, eg you may not be able to change your travel date without being charged.
+- Check the terms and conditions of your ticket – this will help you understand what you can expect – for example you may not be able to change your travel date without being charged.

-- Gather proof, eg emails between you and the travel agent or airline, bank statements, details of conversations and dates.
+- Gather proof – for example emails between you and the travel agent or airline, bank statements, details of conversations and dates.

-- Decide your ideal outcome, egan apology, travel vouchers, money back.
+- Decide your ideal outcome – for example an apology, travel vouchers, money back.

-- Think about what you will say, eg what you are unhappy about and what you would like the business to do.
+- Think about what you will say – for example what you are unhappy about and what you would like the business to do.

 - Tell them what you want — be clear what will fix your concern.